zeling595/tp/docs/DeveloperGuide.md

     2b1.
 ConciergeBook shows an error message.<br>
     Use case resumes at step 1.

+**Use Case `UC15`: Unarchive a booking**

+**MSS**

+1. User <ins>finds the booking ID associated with a guest (UC11)</ins> or
+<ins> finds the booking ID associated with room Id (UC07)</ins>.
+2. User requests to unarchive the booking with the booking ID found in step 1.
+3. ConciergeBook shows a success message and unarchives the booking.

+**Extension**
+2a.
+User inputs invalid booking id. <br>
+    2a1.
+ConciergeBook shows an error message and requests for correct information.<br>
+    2a2.
+User inputs correct information.<br>
+    Step 2a1-2a2 are repeated until the data provided is correct. <br>
+    Use case resumes at step 3.

+2b.
+User requests to unarchive a booking that has not been archived. <br>
+    2b1.
+ConciergeBook shows an error message.<br>
+    Use case resumes at step 1.

+2c.
+User requests to unarchive a booking even though an active duplicate or active conflicting booking exists. <br>
+    2c1.
+ConciergeBook shows an error message.<br>
+    Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.